chavinlo/riffusion-manipulation/README.md

 `-p / --powerforimage [float]` : Amount of power to use.
 0.25-0.30 recommended.
 Too low will create loud noise, too high will create silent static

 `-n / --nmels [integer]` : n_mels to use.
 Must match the ones on the image.
-Basically the width.
+Basically the HEIGHT.
 512 is the default used by the webUI, the higher it is the less compression is used and higher quality.
 Maximun is somewhere 1280.

 ## Convert Audio to Image
 To convert an audio into an image use file2img.py: